A Team Approach to Care

 The term vaginal prolapse is very general and encompasses all types of issues in the pelvis.
 To help patients distinguish what exactly is occurring in the body, it is frequently helpful to use diagrams and also specific terminology to improve understanding of the issue.

 Rectocele – As suggested by the name, rectocele specifically deals with the rectum.
+This occurs when the back wall of the vagina weakens, causing the rectal wall to push against the vaginal wall, creating a bulge.
 Rectocele is characterized by difficulty moving the bowels, and has been associated with chronic constipation and straining.
 Again, patients will complain of a vaginal bulge.
 Some find that their bowel movements are facilitated by pushing the bulge back into the vagina.

 Cystocele, also known as anterior prolapse or prolapsed bladder, is a pelvic organ condition that occurs when the wall between a woman’s bladder and her vagina is weakened, which results in the bladder dropping into the vagina.
 Due to the compromise, the bladder may bulge through the vaginal opening and cause women discomfort and problems emptying the bladder.